-Have you ever wondered just how long a marathon really is?
+Have you ever wondered just how long it takes to run a marathon?

 Or perhaps you’re curious about the captivating story behind this legendary race?
 Well, my friends, you’ve arrived at the perfect pit stop to quench your marathon curiosity.